-While the regular Baleno comes within the price range of Rs 5.28 lakh to Rs 8.4 lakh (ex-showroom, Delhi), its performance version is slightly more expensive.
-Packed with the new 1.0-litre Boosterjet engine, sporty styling and new features, the Baleno RS is priced at Rs 8.69 lakh (ex-showroom, Delhi).
+While the regular Baleno comes within the price range of Rs 5.36 lakh to Rs 8.5 lakh (ex-showroom, Delhi), its performance version is slightly more expensive.
+Packed with the new 1.0-litre Boosterjet engine, sporty styling and new features, the Baleno RS comes with a price tag of Rs 8.44 lakh (ex-showroom, Delhi).
 Check Out – Maruti Cars At Auto Expo 2018

 |Engine||1.0-litre Boosterjet Petrol|

-Aiding performance, the powerful 1.0-litre Boosterjet engine is claimed to be frugal in nature.
+Aiding performance, the powerful 1.0-litre Boosterjet engine is claimed to be high on fuel efficiency.
 Its mileage figures are higher than regular Baleno.
 Setting new benchmark in the segment, the mileage for Maruti’s hot hatch is rated 21.1kmpl.
-Read Our Review – Maruti Vitara Brezza – Should You Buy it?
+Read: 2018 Maruti Ciaz Facelift – All You Need To Know

-Since the new RS has been made available only on the top-spec Alpha trim, it is loaded with all comfort and safety fitments offered on the Baleno carline.
+Since the new RS is available only on the top-spec Alpha trim, it comes loaded with all comfort and safety fitments offered on the Baleno carline.
 While the feature list is carried over from the top-end Alpha trim, the hatchback comes equipped with new sporty alloy wheels with a new black shade.
 Inside the cabin, there are lots of high-end goodies such as automatic air-conditioner, multi-functional steering wheel and SmartPlay Infotainment system with Apple CarPlay and Android Auto connectivity.
 In terms of safety, the car is packed with tyre pressure monitoring system, side airbags, radar based brake support and disc units at front and rear.
 Read – Maruti Future S Mini SUV Concept Unveiled

-Dimensionally, the new Baleno RS is 3,995mm in length, 1,745mm in width and 1,510mm in height, and has a wheelbase of 2,520mm.
+In terms of proportions, the new Baleno RS measures 3,995mm in length, 1,745mm in width and 1,510mm in height, and has a wheelbase of 2,520mm.
 The overall dimensions are similar to the regular Baleno; however, the height of the car has been increased by 10mm.
 The car has a ground clearance of 170mm, while the boot space stands at 339-litres.

 Classified as a performance driven hatchback, Baleno RS is styled to give a sporty flair.
 While there are no radical changes, it has received new key elements such as the V-shaped grille, pulled back headlamps, sporty bumper, wider air-intakes and larger fog lamps.
 The inclusion of new bumpers result into a slightly increase in its overall length.
 The changes made to the exterior styling are in line with Suzuki’s new liquid flow design philosophy.
 The side profile has been accentuated by new decals and bigger alloys.
 Changes made to the rear are in tandem with its sporty character with new LED tail-lamps and chrome elements adding to the visual appeal.